amass01/go-playground/README.md

 ## Golang, Go, Go, Go

-Go is awesome, isn't it ?
+Go is the coolest language you expierenced, isn't it ?